- Clinical Science

 - Social Work and Psychology

-The Gender and Feminist Psychology Area (G&FP) draws on strengths within the Departments of Psychology and Women’s and Gender Studies.
+The Psychology and Women's and Gender Studies doctoral program draws on strengths within the Departments of Psychology and Women’s and Gender Studies.
 One of our most visible components is our unique and nationally recognized Doctoral Program (Ph.D.) in Psychology and Women’s and Gender Studies.
 The Ph.D. in Psychology & Women's and Gender Studies program has been co-hosted by the Department of Women’s and Gender Studies since 1994.

 Faculty in the Gender and Feminist Psychology Area are leaders in several fields and provide inter-disciplinary training experiences.
 Students can gain expertise in methods ranging from hormonal research, to experimental design, to survey design, to interview-based research.
 We have particular expertise in the psychological study of sexuality, a research area that has gained importance in the past decade.
 The psychological study of sexuality spans several important questions in psychology, including: the role of group disparities resulting from stigmas related to sexual orientation; feminist biosocial research on sexuality and intimacy; and the impact of social environments on the sexual development of children and young adults.